 Most babies make repetitive consonant-vowel combinations, such as "ba-ba-ba" or "da-da-da," by about eight months of age.
-This is an important precursor to developing speech, but for many children on the spectrum, this milestone is very delayed.
-If your baby has not begun babbling by 12 months of age, you should consult your pediatrician for a developmental screening.
+This is an important precursor to developing speech but for many children on the spectrum, this milestone is delayed.
+If your baby has not begun babbling by 12 months of age, consult your pediatrician for a developmental screening.

 Resists Being Held

 If your baby is very active or fussy, he or she may go through periods where cuddling isn't at the top of the agenda.
 However, if your baby rarely likes to be held or does not enjoy your touch, he or she may have a type of sensory disorder.
 Often these sensory challenges go along with autism spectrum disorders.